flama-purklin/CapstoneGroup5/DOCUMENTATION/full-technical-documentation.md

     *   Initialization is explicitly triggered by `InitializationManager` via the `Initialize()` method *after* `ParsingControl` has finished.
     *   Reads character data directly from the `GameControl.GameController.coreMystery.Characters` dictionary during its `CreateCharacterObjects` phase.
     *   Manages `LLMCharacter` instances and GameObjects.
-    *   Manages character states (Uninitialized → LoadingTemplate → WarmingUp → Ready → Failed).
+    *   Manages character states (`LoadingTemplate`, `WarmingUp`, `Ready`) track whether a character's template is loaded and if it's actively warmed up for interaction, managed by `CharacterManager` and triggered by the proximity system (`SimpleProximityWarmup`).
     *   Handles character switching and context management.

 3.  **Character Prompt Generation (`CharacterPromptGenerator.cs`)**: